CarMirV/TerminalProject/README.md

-# TerminalProyect
+# TerminalProject
-Terminal Proyect as a Thesis for my BA's degree in Computer Engineering
+Terminal Project as a Thesis for my BA's degree in Computer Engineering